What is Diabetes Canada’s position on kids with diabetes in school?

 The following provinces have provincial policies or guidelines which support children with type 1 diabetes:

-Does the Canadian Diabetes Association’s support the administration of glucagon in school?
+Does Diabetes Canada support the administration of glucagon in school?

 Severe hypoglycemia in the school setting is rare but it is important that staff understand how to respond quickly.
 Severe hypoglycemia is an emergency situation and often requires the administration of glucagon.

-The Canadian Diabetes Association believes that school personnel should be trained to administer glucagon according to a student’s Individual Care Plan (ICP).
+Diabetes Canada believes that school personnel should be trained to administer glucagon according to a student’s Individual Care Plan (ICP).

 Do you have any other questions?